dxdxdt/proone/doc/htbt.md

 | MinLen    | 2                                                                |
 | MaxLen    | -                                                                |

-STDIO frames are used for transmission of stdio data and arbitrary binary data.
+The STDIO frame is used for transmission of stdio data and arbitrary binary data.

 **E**("err") is a flag used to indicate whether the frame holds the output of the standard error.
 This flag is only used by the submissive host in Execute and